rkoeninger/ShenScript/docs/interop.rst

    :param any y: Any Shen or JavaScript value.
    :returns      A new :js:`Cons`.

-.. function:: consFromArray, r
+.. function:: consFromArray(x)

+   Builds a Shen list from a JavaScript array.
+Nested elements are not converted, just copied as they are.

+   Aliased as :js:`r` for brevity in generated code.

+   :param array x: A JavaScript array.
+   :returns:       A Shen list.

-.. function:: consToArray
+.. function:: consToArray(x)

+   Builds a JavaScript array from a Shen list.
+Nested elements are not converted, just copied as they are.

+   :param array x: A Shen list.
+   :returns:       A JavaScript array.

-.. function:: consFromArrayTree
+.. function:: consFromArrayTree(x)

+   Works like :js:`consFromArray` but recursively transforms child arrays to lists.

-.. function:: consToArrayTree
+.. function:: consToArrayTree(x)

+   Works like :js:`consToArray` but recursively transforms child lists to arrays.

-.. function:: valueFromArray
+.. function:: valueFromArray(x)

+   .. note:: This function might not be needed if :js:`consFromArray` already covers what it does.

-.. function:: valueFromArrayTree
+.. function:: valueFromArrayTree(x)

+   .. note:: This function might not be needed if :js:`consFromArrayTree` already covers what it does.

-.. function:: valueToArray
+.. function:: valueToArray(x)

+   .. note:: This function might not be needed if :js:`consToArray` already covers what it does.

-.. function:: valueToArrayTree
+.. function:: valueToArrayTree(x)

+   .. note:: This function might not be needed if :js:`consToArrayTree` already covers what it does.

 JavaScript Interop
 ==================